brlt51/lus_pangenome/README.md

 And in greater detail, if it would be helpful, I have described my methods in my MBiol thesis:
 [link to durham thesis]

-If you post to the issues page on the GitHub itself, I might not reply in a reasonable time.
-So, please feel free shoot me an email at esme.padgett@durham.ac.uk.
-This is my first GitHub repo so I might have made mistakes :)